Are air fryers cheap to run? Essential guide to air fryer energy consumption

 Step 1 Pat the fish dry with kitchen paper and salt it generously.
 This will help prevent it falling apart during cooking.
 Place the flour, egg and crushed crisps into three separate bowls.
 Step 2 Dunk the fillets first in flour, then into the beaten egg, then finally into the crisp crumb to coat.
 Cook the coated dish in the air fryer for 12-14 minutes at 200ºC (390ºF) – frozen chips should take the same length of time, so add them all together.
 Step 3 Meanwhile, heat the mushy peas in the microwave, then serve with the fish and chips, and tartare sauce if you wish. |

-For more energy efficient air fryer, slow cooker or microwave recipes from our Energy Efficient Cooking guide.
+For more energy efficient air fryer, slow cooker or microwave recipes from our Energy Efficient Cooking series.

 Ready to buy an air fryer?